Prince Harry, Meghan Markle ‘gone rogue’ with four book deal: report

 Prince Harry and Meghan Markle have reportedly increased the Queen’s concerns by going rogue following their four-book deal.

-The claim has been brought forward by royal author Richard Fitzwiliams and during his interview with The Sun Online he admitted that the Duke’s “totally unpredictable” decision to write a memoir might become “powerful leverage” against the royal family.
+The claim has been brought forward by royal author Richard Fitzwilliams in an interview with The Sun Online.

-Mr. Fitzwilliams was also quoted saying, “Its mere existence is a form of a lever to potentially use against the royal family in whatever is to come.”
+There he was quoted saying, “Its mere existence is a form of a lever to potentially use against the royal family in whatever is to come.”